 A study in the Journal of Clinical Oncology seems to affirm this notion, as it found that clinical benefits were associated with patients who self-reported symptoms during their cancer treatment programs.
 The study was done at Memorial Sloan Kettering, with 539 cancer patients – these patients reported their symptoms and if their symptoms worsened, a nurse would call and make adjustments.

 The study compared the patients with a group of 227 similar patients who received the traditional care, which included normal symptom monitoring by their doctors.
 Seventy-five percent of members the intervention group were alive after one year, compared with 69 percent of the usual care group.

 The Cancer Treatment Centers of America found a similar result when studying self-reporting outcomes.
 Their study also found that the back and forth helped to narrow the conversation when specialists were needed.
 Nurses and doctors reported that a more targeted, pointed conversations occurred thanks to prior talks and assessments.
 The CTCA concluded that clinicians and physicians were better able to manage symptom burdens thanks to a revamped and more frequent contact system.

 This approach isn’t limited to cancer patients, however.
-Patient self-reporting is transforming healthcare in a more general sense.
+Patient self-reporting is transforming health care in a more general sense.
 The earlier that symptoms are reported, the earlier doctors can act and begin treatment.
-This could help to limit healthcare costs across the board, as trips to the emergency room, admissions, and readmissions.
+This could help to limit health care costs across the board, as well as trips to the emergency room, admissions, and readmissions.